Scary Seizures And The Zigzagging Journey to Understanding Neurodivergence (Our Story)

 Do you see how huge this is?

-So, how can you design the faultlessly accessible toilets blind people so desperately desire?
+So, how can you design the faultlessly accessible offices that blind people so desperately desire?

-When you design with a blind person in mind the most amazing thing in the world happens.
+When you create an inclusive workplace with a blind person in mind, the most amazing thing in the world happens.

 You open yourself up and gain an understanding of the needs of blind people.

-For now, here are ten features to get you started building accessible toilets for blind people.
+For now, here are ten features to get you started on creating accessible workplaces for blind people.

 1. Use Braille description (tactile labels) for visual signs like the toilet door symbol, and warning signs like the fire alarm.

-3. Use contrasting colors for the door handles and door frames.
+3. Use contrasting colors for door handles and door frames.

 4. Use appropriate lighting.